davidjosearaujo/re-android-reversing/docs/Report.md

 ## Exploring readable files

-We can see that inside function a() (obfuscated) a string is being splitted by '|' character.
-To make it more clear we did some deofuscation and achieved the following result
+We can see that inside function a() (obfuscated) a string is being split by the '|' character.
+To make it more clear we performed deofuscation and achieved the following result

 ```java
 public static void fetchFilesAndProcess() {